Litchfield Surname

 The religious devotion of those holding the Litchfield surname is chiefly Catholic (65%) in Ireland.

-In The United States those bearing the Litchfield surname are 4.42% more likely to be registered with the Republican Party than The US average, with 51.19% being registered to vote for the political party.
+In The United States those holding the Litchfield last name are 4.42% more likely to be registered Republicans than the national average, with 51.19% registered to vote for the party.

 The amount Litchfield earn in different countries varies markedly.
 In South Africa they earn 44.07% more than the national average, earning R 342,372 per year; in United States they earn 5.12% more than the national average, earning $45,360 USD per year and in Canada they earn 1.16% more than the national average, earning $50,257 CAD per year.